1. Home

 Share this post.
 Share the Journey!

-I was determined to make something pretty for Valentine’s Day out of these paper doilies.
+I was determined to make pretty Valentine’s Day decor out of these paper doilies.
 They have been in my craft stash for a few years now!
 I’m not one for tacky or bright Valentine’s decorations, so these white, lace-looking doilies fit the bill perfectly.
-This project just kind of came to me so I went with it, figuring it out and experimenting along the way.
-Creating a Valentine wreath using paper doilies is simple and inexpensive, coming in at under $15.
-I hope you enjoy this one!
+Creating a DIY Valentine’s wreath using paper doilies is simple and inexpensive, coming in at under $15.

 1. Start by cutting the whole doilies into 4 pieces, like pizza slices!